chrisjbillington/interminal/README.md

 $ terminology -e inshell --script 'du -hs $HOME/* | sort -hr; echo hello'
 ```

-interminal is actually just a very short script that replaces its own process
+`interminal` is actually just a very short script that replaces its own
-with the terminal emulator running the `inshell` script, which also part of
+process with the terminal emulator running the `inshell` script, which is also
-this package.
-So you can call `inshell` yourself as above to control which
+part of this package.
+So you can call `inshell` yourself as above to control
-terminal to launch.
+which terminal to launch.
 If this sounds like it defeats the purpose of this
 project, it doesn't — inserting the command into a shell that otherwise
 behaves like an ordinary interactive shell is the tricky bit.